developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/api/barcode/index.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description
 When the aimType:continuousRead property is applied this value defines the interval between which different barcodes can be scanned.
 The value is specified in milliseconds, use 0 to indicate no interval between successive reads.
 Use this setting to allow time for the operator to re-aim the device between successive scans.
-It supports on Android with EMDK version 6.3 and above.
+Supported on Android devices with EMDK version 6.3 and above.
 ####Access